Demián Flores: Career

 After graduating from college, he moved to the city of Oaxaca in 1996 in order to found a workshop and cultural center.
-He found an old tannery in Jalatlaco, a neighborhood which was famous for this work.
-The organization founded here was named La Curtiduría (the tannery) and has since been the scene of a number of collaborations such as La Calavera Oaxaqueña, a homage to José Guadalupe Posada and a gathering of artists to express their views of the 2006 Oaxaca protests.
+He found an old tannery in Jalatlaco, a neighborhood which was famous for producing leather.
+The organization founded here was named La Curtiduría (the tannery) and has since been the scene of a number of collaborations such as La Calavera Oaxaqueña, a homage to José Guadalupe Posada and a collaboration of artists to express their views of the 2006 Oaxaca protests.
 In 2007, it received support from the Alfredo Harp Helú Foundation to expand its work including residencies, educational program and the production of art exhibitions.
 These have included a congress of women artists, the restoration of an 18th-century church and collaborations with Casa Lamm in Mexico City.
-La Curtiduría also is a publishing house which has published two catalogs of Flores’ work Aquí no pasa nada and stencilatinoAMERICA both in 2007.
-He was worked on the illustrations for many of the concern’s publications.
+La Curtiduría also is a publishing house which has published two catalogs of Flores’ work: "Aquí no pasa nada" and "stencilatinoAMERICA" both in 2007.
+He has worked on the illustrations for many publications linked to these activities.

 The largest project Flores did with Curtiduría was the restoration of the Santa Ana Zegache, located near the city of Oaxaca, working in cooperation with Georgina Saldaña Wonchee and sponsored by the Rodolfo Morales Cultural Foundation.

 Flores also convinced twenty artists to donate works to be sold to raise money for the restoration effort in Zegache and convinced a number of his friends to participate directly in the work.
 The project not only included the restoration of furniture, fixings and artwork to their original condition, it also included the creation of new artwork using the church as a theme and the establishment of training workshops to teach young people in the area the skills needed for the work.
 Flores and other artists created new artworks for the church as well as for exhibition at Casa Lamm in Mexico City.
 Some of these works included those with gold leaf and those made with the leavings from the restoration work.

 In 2008, Flores created a new organization called the Taller Gráfica Actual in the city of Oaxaca.
 The purpose of this organization is to serve as an experimental space for traditional graphic mediums such as lithography, etching and serigraphy but with contemporary designs.
 Artists affiliated with this workshop have shown their work in places such as Florence, Italy, and New York and has offered workshops by names such as Francisco Castro Leñero and Luis Ricaurte.
 It has also collaborated with the Tamarind Institute in New Mexico and Nopal Press in California, publishing a number of books related to art and graphics.